 - Any patient not eligible for free NHS care is deemed to be NHS Chargeable.
-The Overseas Visitors Team will ensure an invoice is raised for all associated activity. - The invoice raised will be based on the methodology used in the Charging Regulations 2021, which is based on Payment by Results (PBR) Tariff, plus the Trust Market Forces Factor (MFF) - Chargeable NHS patients are charged at 150% of the NHS Tariff rate as per the DoH Overseas Visitors Charging Regulations 2021 - Where a PbR Tariff is not available for the activity a suitable price will be determined using the latest available Patient Level Costing (PLICs) information. - For non-urgent elective Overseas Visitors who are not covered by an S1/S2 form, an invoice will be raised by the Overseas Visitors Team as detailed above and payment must be received in advance of the admission as described in section 5.4 - The Overseas Visitor Team will take an upfront payment based on an estimated bill using established average prices; this can be done using handheld card machines.
+The Overseas Visitors Team will ensure an invoice is raised for all associated activity. - The invoice raised will be based on the methodology used in the Charging Regulations 2021, which is based on Payment by Results (PBR) Tariff, plus the Trust Market Forces Factor (MFF) - Chargeable NHS patients are charged at 150% of the NHS Tariff rate as per the DHSC Overseas Visitors Charging Regulations 2021

-- Following full clinical coding a subsequent invoice/credit note will be raised to ensure the charge is reflective of the treatment undertaken. - Overseas Visitors Team will make the appropriate arrangements for any planned treatment charges under an S1/S2 to be made to the correct EEA member state through the lead Commissioner (Doncaster CCG). - The Overseas Visitors Team will follow due process to report any debts by non-EEA nationals that are over £500 and have been outstanding for 2 months to the Department of Health, in line with the Charging Guidelines 2021.
+- Where a PbR Tariff is not available for the activity a suitable price will be determined using the latest available Patient Level Costing (PLICs) information. - For non-urgent elective Overseas Visitors who are not covered by an S1/S2 form, an invoice will be raised by the Overseas Visitors Team as detailed above and payment must be received in advance of the admission as described in section 5.4 - The Overseas Visitor Team will take an upfront payment based on an estimated bill using established average prices. - Following full clinical coding a subsequent invoice/credit note will be raised to ensure the charge is reflective of the treatment undertaken. - Overseas Visitors Team will make the appropriate arrangements for any planned treatment charges under an S1/S2 to be made to the correct EEA member state through the lead Commissioner. - The Overseas Visitors Team will follow due process to report any debts over £500 which have been outstanding for 2 months to the DHSC, in line with the Charging Guidelines 2021.
 This may result in that person being refused entry to the UK and encourages payment of debt.